Category Archives: SAP ABAP

 }

-Step 4: Test and Activate Your CDS View After defining your CDS view, it’s essential to test and activate it.
+Test and Activate Your CDS View After defining your CDS view, it’s essential to test and activate it.
 To do so, right-click on your CDS view file and select “Activate” from the context menu.
 Ensure that there are no syntax errors or activation issues.

-Step 5: Utilize Naming Conventions and Documentation To maintain consistency and improve code readability, follow naming conventions for CDS views and its elements.
+Utilize Naming Conventions and Documentation To maintain consistency and improve code readability, follow naming conventions for CDS views and its elements.
 Additionally, document your CDS view using annotations like @EndUserText.label to provide meaningful descriptions.
 This practice makes it easier for other developers to understand and use your CDS view.

-Step 6: Perform Regular Code Reviews
+Perform Regular Code Reviews

 Perform regular code reviews of your CDS views to identify any performance bottlenecks, code smells, or areas for improvement.